Frequently Asked Questions – Master’s

-We offer rolling admissions for the Masters, and strongly recommend that applicants submit applications and supporting materials ASAP.
-Applications to the PhD program will only be considered for Fall enrollment.
-Deadline for submission is Dec 1.
+We offer rolling admissions for the master’s, and strongly recommend that applicants submit applications and supporting materials ASAP.

 We do not have a minimum GPA to be considered for admission.
 We look at the applicant’s whole packet, including letters of recommendation, GRE scores, and research experience.
 However, the GPA does carry significant weight.
 Grades of at least a B in upper level science courses are usually needed.